tashaxanavsem82/team-sync-pro/CONTRIBUTING.md

 ## Things to Consider
 - Keep your changes focused on a single issue or feature.
-- Add relevant tests if your changes include new features or functionalities.
+- **Add relevant tests:** if your changes include new features or functionalities, please include tests to ensure they work correctly.
 - Follow the project's coding style and guidelines.

 ## License